 Legal Issues in Home Ethanol Production

-To make ethanol in your home legally, you will need to apply for a Fuel Plant Permit from the Bureau of Alcohol, Tobacco, and Firearms.
+To make ethanol in your home legally, you're required to apply for a permit.
+You are must contact the Alcohol and Tobacco Tax and Trade Bureau (TTB) National Revenue Center by filling out an online form or calling 877-882-3277.
 This permit is required even if you are not intending to sell ethanol or produce large-scale quantities of it.
 It is a criminal offense to produce ethanol in your home without this permit.
+You should also check with your state and local governments for other possible laws that need to be followed.
 People in countries outside of the United States of America should check their local regulations regarding the home production of ethanol.

 Putting It All Together

 Knowing how to make ethanol will allow you to save money in more ways than just your car.
-It can be used in lawn mowers, and other gasoline powered tools.
+This type of alternative fuel can be used in lawn mowers, and other gasoline powered tools.
 Ethanol can also be used in gas powered generators when mixed with gasoline.
 Be sure to research your engine and follow manufacturer's suggestions for best results.